 Win Streak May Continue For South Korea Shares

-(RTTNews) - The South Korea stock market has moved higher in two straight sessions, gathering more than 25 points or 1 percent along the way.
-The KOSPI now rests just above the 2,425-point plateau and it's poised to add to its winnings on Friday.
+(RTTNews) - The South Korea stock market has moved higher in three straight sessions, gathering more than 30 points or 1.2 percent along the way.
+The KOSPI now rests just above the 2,430-point plateau and it's poised to add to its winnings on Monday.

-The global forecast for the Asian markets is positive on optimism over inflation, demand and interest rates.
-The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is positive, supported by oil and technology stocks.
+The European and U.S. markets were up and the Asian bourses figure to follow that lead.

-The KOSPI finished modestly higher on Thursday as gains from the oil and automobile stocks were offset by weakness from the financials and mixed performances from the technology and chemical companies.
+The KOSPI finished slightly higher on Friday following gains from the chemicals, weakness from the financials and industrials and a mixed picture from the technology stocks.

-Among the actives, Shinhan Financial tanked 2.06 percent, while KB Financial declined 1.36 percent, Hana Financial slumped 1.54 percent, Samsung Electronics added 0.33 percent, LG Electronics perked 0.18 percent, SK Hynix stumbled 1.45 percent, Naver retreated 1.20 percent, LG Chem fell 0.29 percent, Lotte Chemical spiked 3.25 percent, S-Oil soared 3.22 percent, SK Innovation skyrocketed 6.93 percent, POSCO surged 5.87 percent, SK Telecom eased 0.22 percent, KEPCO shed 0.66 percent, Hyundai Mobis rallied 2.12 percent, Hyundai Motor climbed 1.25 percent and Kia Motors accelerated 3.32 percent.
+Among the actives, Shinhan Financial tumbled 1.72 percent, while KB Financial skidded 1.19 percent, Hana Financial retreated 1.57 percent, Samsung Electronics shed 0.49 percent, Samsung SDI rallied 2.96 percent, LG Electronics lost 0.54 percent, SK Hynix dropped 0.91 percent, Naver slid 0.24 percent, LG Chem surged 3.69 percent, Lotte Chemical jumped 1.90 percent, S-Oil stumbled 1.20 percent, SK Innovation perked 0.19 percent, POSCO declined 1.48 percent, SK Telecom climbed 1.22 percent, KEPCO fell 0.33 percent, Hyundai Mobis dipped 0.23 percent, Hyundai Motor slumped 1.34 percent and Kia Motors added 0.51 percent.

-The lead from Wall Street is upbeat as the major averages opened mixed but trended steadily upward throughout the session, with all finishing firmly in the green.
+The lead from Wall Street is solid as the major averages opened higher on Friday and accelerated as the day progressed, ending near session highs.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!